stuart23/square-ig/README.md

-# Square-IG
+# Square-QR

-This repo contains tooling for integrating the Square API with Instagram.
+This repo contains tooling for integrating the Square API.
 The integration supports the following:

-- Adding users in instagram when the user is added or updated in square.
 - Creating QR codes when an item is updated in square.

 ## Setup